OCamlPro/techelson/docs/index.md

 # Build

 We recommend to use the latest version of the OCaml compiler.
-For example
+Make sure you have [opam installed], and run

 ```bash
 > opam switch create techelson 4.07.1